 Our KPI here, in fact, was to bring in at least 120% of our monthly MRR in cash, each month.
 We usually hit it.
 More on how here.

 But … to go to annual pricing or not …

 It’s a bit of a false choice for most vendors.
 Because the world already works certain ways here based on the context:

 and … Most small businesses and individuals generally want to pay monthly on their credit cards.
 Even if you provide an annual discount.
 Not all – but most.
 Think about yourself as a consumer.
 Very small businesses often buy more like consumers than large enterprises.
 How often do you yourself prepay annually?
 Probably only for a subset of services you are confident you want for the long term.

 So there is a natural continuum of how customers like to pay, and how they are comfortable paying.

 If you offer bigger companies a natural incentive to sign up annually, they will.
 At least, once you have a brand and they know they can trust you on Day 0.
 And later, you can even force them to and make it the only option.
 But if you ask tiny businesses and individuals to pay for a whole year upfront, they will hesitate.
 At least the vast majority.
 So offer them a discount to do so (often 20%).
 And some, but not most, will.

 Figure out who you sell to, and why, and offer the options each customer segment wants.
 And don’t push prospects to where they don’t want to go.
 Get the deal done.

 And lastly, be flexible in the beginning.
 Once you have a brand that customers trust, more will prepay annually.
-In the beginning, at a minimum, you may need to do more paid trials and proofs-of-concepts, or quarterly/monthly deals.
+In the beginning, at a minimum, you may need to do more paid trials and proofs-of-concept, or quarterly/monthly deals.
 I know no one likes POCs and such, but you have to earn your right to skip them.